orbitdb/orbit-db-pinner/README.md

 ### Running "Orbiter"

-Voyager's Orbiter (the pinning service) can be run as a daemon process.
+Voyager's Orbiter (the storage service) can be run as a daemon process.
 You can install the package globally and run it using the "voyager" binary:

 ```sh
 npm i -g @orbitdb/voyager